Night of Champions (2009): Main event matches

-Triple H was one of the two challengers for the WWE Championship.
+Triple H was one of the two challengers for Raw's WWE Championship.

 The first main event of the evening was the WWE Championship match between Randy Orton, Triple H, and John Cena.
 The match started with Orton attempting to move away from the challengers in an attempt to let both of the fight each other; this was followed by Triple H and Cena following the champion outside of the ring.
 The three men took turns brawling with one another until Orton was dropped to the floor with a double suplex from his opponents.
 Triple H hit Orton with a spinebuster; he went to pin Cena only to have Orton grab him by the leg, and pull him out of the ring, throwing him into the commentator's table.
 Cena interjected himself into a fight between all three on the table, throwing Orton into the crowd.
 As Orton recovered and returned to the ring, he was thrown out while Cena caught Triple H in the middle of the ring with the STF in an attempt to make him submit.
 Orton made his way back into the ring in an attempt to punt Cena while he had Triple H in the hold; Cena quickly dodged, only to be taken down by the champion.
 This was followed by Orton stomping down on both of his opponents.
 Once both challengers recovered, Triple H took down Orton with a Sharpshooter while Cena also applied a crossface hold.
 Orton proceeded to tap out, only for the referee to declare the match would continue, as he couldn't decide who won the match.
 Orton's protégés, Rhodes and DiBiase, interfered to assault the challengers.
 As Cena was looking to hit Rhodes with the Attitude Adjustment, Orton hit Cena with an RKO, leading to a pin on Cena.

-Maryse as the WWE Divas Champion.
+Maryse as Raw's Divas Champion.

 Next, Maryse defended the WWE Divas Championship against Mickie James.
 The match centered around Maryse keeping her distance from James before descending to the floor in an attempt to use a can of hair spray to unleash onto the challenger's eyes; James snatched away the can to use it herself.
 The referee caught James and grabbed it away from her.
 The match returned to the ring as Maryse went to finish the match with the French Kiss only to have James counter with her Mickie-DT to pin Maryse and win the title.